In the penultimate of my current series of blogs about specific areas in London, UK, today I talk about St Katharine Docks.

 In recent years the docks have enjoyed massive restoration to create the luxury office, living accommodation and marina that exists today.
 Read more about the history of the St Katharine Docks here.

 St Katharine Docks is a wonderful marina to walk around.
 It has great views of the River Thames and a lock gate where you can watch boats entering and leaving.
 It is perfect for a quiet walk around admiring the moored boats.

 As well as being very picturesque, the dock has a large selection of restaurants bars and cafes.
 I had a pleasant meal sitting in a window seat overlooking one of the dock basins, watching the boats moving around.

 It has the perfect location.
 You can do something ‘touristy’ (such as visiting The Tower of London with all of the queues of people).
 Then go for a relatively quiet lunch.
 I highly recommend a visit.

-I produced quite a few images from my recent visit to St Katharine Docks so I created a YouTube video of them.
+I produced quite a few images from my recent visit so I created a YouTube video of them.
 It gives a great feel for the whole area.

 All of the images in my blog today are available to buy as prints.
 Just click on the image to be taken to a purchase page with more information.

 My name is Dorothy Berry-Lound an artist and writer.
 You can find out more about my art and writing at https://dorothyberryloundart.com.